DHeroPlasma/Projects-Overview/README.md

 ## Work Projects

 ### A Tooling Editor for Creating XR-Training Content
 In this project, I wrote a tooling editor for creating interactive Extended-Reality content for people without coding skills as an individual contributor.
+The solution allows to create your own training environment for employees to be qualified.
 I added some sample scripts to this repository, demonstrating my use of advanced programming techniques such as [reflection](https://learn.microsoft.com/en-us/dotnet/csharp/advanced-topics/reflection-and-attributes/), the implementation of graphical property editors through abstraction and interfacing, or the application of patterns like [MVVM](https://learn.microsoft.com/de-de/dotnet/architecture/maui/mvvm).

 <p align="center">
   <img src="Resources/Metaverse_Tooling-Editor.png" alt="Bild 1" width="54%" />